wgmo/graphtik/docs/source/arch.rst

     operation
-        Either the abstract notion of an action with specified `needs` and `provides`, or the concrete wraper :class:`.FunctionalOperation` for arbitrary :class:`.callables`.
+        Either the abstract notion of an action with specified `needs` and `provides`, or the concrete wraper :class:`.FunctionalOperation` for arbitrary functions (any :class:`callable`).

     netop
     network operation